 Effective July 1, 1992, the Company adopted Statement of Financial Accounting Standards No. 109 (FAS 109) "Accounting for Income Taxes."
 The adoption of FAS 109 changes the Company's method of accounting for income taxes from the deferred method (APB 11) to an asset and liability approach.
-Previously, the Company deferred the tax effects of timing differences between financial reporting and taxable tax liabilities and assets for the expected future tax consequences of temporary differences between the carrying amounts and the tax bases of other assets and liabilities.
+Previously, the Company deferred the tax effects of timing differences between financial reporting and taxable income.
+The asset and liability approach requires the recognition of deferred tax liabilities and assets for the expected future tax consequences of temporary differences between the carrying amounts and the tax bases of other assets and liabilities.
 Adoption of FAS 109 did not have a significant effect on the consolidated financial statements.